streptomyces/advancedR/README.md

 ### Attaching a data frame ###
 ##############################

-# It is a convenience feature allowing you to refer to df$column
+# It is a convenience feature allowing you to refer to
+# columns of data frames by their names only rather
-# as just column.
+# than as df$colname

 rm(list = ls());